zen-xu/ghostty/README.md

 > [!NOTE]
 > Despite being _very fast_, there is a lot of room for improvement here.
-> We still consider some aspects of our performance a "bug" and plan on
-> taking a dedicated pass to improve performance before public release.

 #### Richer Windowing Features